Daybreak (community)

-Daybreak is a master-planned community of over 4,000 acres (16 km²) located in South Jordan, Utah at the former site of Bingham Canyon Mine.
+Daybreak is a master-planned community located in South Jordan, Utah at the former site of Bingham Canyon Mine.
 Daybreak was originally owned by Kennecott Land.
-As of 2024, it was being developed by the Larry H. Miller Company.
+As of 2024, it was being developed by the Larry H. Miller Company (LHMC).

 Description and history

 Daybreak Community located in South Jordan, UT.

 Daybreak was originally the site of the Bingham Canyon Mine, where copper, gold, silver, and other minerals were extracted.
 Kennecott Land carried out an accelerated clean-up of the former mine and its surroundings.
-The Environmental Protection Agency praised the project and has since given the land a clean bill of health.In 2021, the undeveloped portion of the community, comprising 1,300 acres, was sold to Larry H. Miller Real Estate.
+The Environmental Protection Agency praised the project and has since given the land a clean bill of health.In 2021, the undeveloped portion of the community, then comprising 1,300 acres, was sold to Larry H. Miller Real Estate.
 It is anticipated that expansion of the community will progress over about 20 years.
 Once completed, the Daybreak community could encompass over 20,000 residential units and approximately 9.1 million square feet (850,000 m²) of commercial space.

+Daybreak's master planners included Peter Calthorpe of Berkeley, California; Ken Kay Associates of San Francisco, California; Loci of Salt Lake City, Utah; and Urban Design Associates of Pittsburgh, Pennsylvania.
+It was constructed on New Urbanist principles.
+Daybreak was deliberately designed to encourage walking.
+This was accomplished through high density, small yards, extensive trail systems, and the intentional clustering of homes around retail centers.